-Employment and equality law governs the relationship between the government, trade unions, employers and employees.
-Employment and equality law in the UK is a body of law which prevents against bias and negative attitude towards someone based on their ethnicity or race rather than work skills and experience.
+Employment and equality law governs the relationship between the government, trade unions, employers, and employees.
+Employment and equality law in the UK is a body of law that prevents bias and negative attitudes towards someone based on their ethnicity or race rather than work skills and experience.
 Some interesting dissertation topics in this area of law are below:

-A critical investigation of the right to fair labour practices in United Kingdom
+- A critical investigation of the right to fair labor practices in the United Kingdom

-To determine the inherent requirements of the job as a defence to unfair discrimination or a claim – A comparison between United Kingdom and Canada
+- To determine the job’s inherent requirements as a defence to unfair discrimination or a claim – A comparison between the United Kingdom and Canada.

-The role of the South African Labour Relations Act in providing unhappy staff sufficient protection against unfair dismissals and discrimination at workplace
+- The role of the South African Labour Relations Act in providing unhappy staff sufficient protection against unfair dismissals and discrimination at the workplace

-To investigate the impact of HIV/AIDS on the lives of employees with focus on unfair dismissal and discrimination
+- To investigate the impact of HIV/AIDS on employees’ lives with a focus on unfair dismissal and discrimination.

-To assess ethnic discrimination in the European Union: Derogations from the ban on discrimination – Sexual harassment – Equal pay for work of equal value
+- To assess ethnic discrimination in the European Union: Derogations from the ban on discrimination – Sexual harassment – Equal pay for equal value work.

 Commercial Law Dissertation Topics

-Commercial law, also known as business law, is the whole of body of substantive jurisprudence applicable to the conduct, relations and rights of sales, trade, merchandising, and businesses and persons associated with commerce.
-Important issues of law that are covered by commercial law include real estate, secured transactions, credit transactions, bankruptcy, banking and contracts.
+Commercial law, also known as business law, is the whole body of substantive jurisprudence applicable to the conduct, relations, and rights of sales, trade, merchandising, and businesses and persons associated with commerce.
+Important issues of law covered by commercial law include real estate, secured transactions, credit transactions, bankruptcy, banking, and contracts.
 An intriguing area of law within the UK, specific topics for your law dissertation are listed below:

-Handling regulatory involvement in corporate organisational structure and strategy
+- Handling regulatory involvement incorporates organisational structure and strategy.

-A study of convergence and complementarities with respect to international corporate governance
+- A study of convergence and complementarities concerning international corporate governance

-How drafting and diffusion of uniform norms can be help to harmonise the law of international commercial arbitration?
+- How drafting and diffusion of uniform norms can help to harmonise the law of international commercial arbitration?

-The role of tripartite financial system in the UK on economic development
+- The role of the tripartite financial system in the UK on economic development

 Criminal and Evidence Law Dissertation Topics